antho1404/chat.js/README.md

 ## How to use it
 You need to include the **chat.css** and **chat.js** (located in **compiled** folder) in your web page and add the following javascript
+> new Chat(address)

+With address: the address of your server without protocol.

+If you have change the port in **server.js** you can specify the used port like that
 > new Chat(address, port)

-with address: the address of your server without protocole and port: the port for the socket by default 1337 but you can change it in **server.js** file

-The chat will be automatically activated/desactivated if your server is up/down
+The chat will be automatically activated/desactivated if your server is up/down.

 ### Compiling
 If you need to recompile the assets you can use the following commands